linz/nz-facilities/schools_change_detection/README.md

 ## schools_change_detection.py

-### Dependencies

-* Python 3.10
-* Pyproj 3.4
-* Psycopg2
-* Fiona 1.9
-* Shapely 2.0.*
-* Tqdm 4.*
-* Requests
-* Copy

 ### Help

 ```
-usage: schools_change_detection.py [-h] -t {file,db} -i <STRING> -o <PATH> [--overwrite] [--quiet]
+usage: schools_change_detection.py [-h] -t {file,db} -i <STRING> [-o <PATH>]
+                                   [--save-moe-api-response] [--moe-api-response <PATH>]
+                                   [--compare <STRING>] [--overwrite] [--quiet]

 Check for changes within the MoE schools data which need to be applied to the NZ Facilities data.

 options:
   -h, --help            show this help message and exit
   -t {file,db}, --type {file,db}
-                        Flag indicating whether the facilities source type is an OGR readable file or a PostgreSQL DB
+                        Flag indicating whether the facilities source type is an OGR readable
+                        file or a PostgreSQL DB. (default: None)
   -i <STRING>, --input <STRING>
-                        If the facilties source type is 'file', then this should contain the PATH to the source file (it must be an OGR readable format).
-If source type is 'db', then this should contain a JSON
+                        If the facilities source type is 'file', then this should contain the
+                        PATH to the source file (it must be an OGR readable format).
+If source
+                        type is 'db', then this should contain a JSON formatted string containing
-                        formatted string containing the values for these keys: name, host, port, user, password, schema, table.
+                        the values for these keys: name, host, port, user, password, schema,
+                        table. (default: None)
   -o <PATH>, --output <PATH>
-                        Output directory which source files will be copied to and final reports outputted to.
+                        Output file location.
+Must be a valid path a file ending in .gpkg.
+                        (default: /home/ajacombs/dev/nz-
+                        facilities/schools_change_detection/schools_change_detection.gpkg)
+  --save-moe-api-response
+                        Save the response from the MOE API.
+Will save in the same directory as
+                        the specified output file. (default: False)
+  --moe-api-response <PATH>
+                        Path to response from the MOE API saved from a previous run of this
+                        script.
+If passed, this data will be used instead of querying the API.
+                        Useful for testing. (default: None)
+  --compare <STRING>    Comma separated list of attributes to compare on.
+Valid options are
+                        source_name,source_type,source_id,occupancy (default:
+                        source_type,source_name,source_id)
-  --overwrite           Overwrite the specified output file if it already exists.
+  --overwrite           Overwrite the specified output file if it already exists. (default:
+                        False)
-  --quiet               Do not print any logging messages to screen.
+  --quiet               Do not print any logging messages to screen. (default: False)
 ```

 ### To execute